Infrared and visible image fusion using Latent Low-Rank Representation: The Proposed Fusion Method

 \subsection{The reason of choose sum strategy}

-In this section, we will explain why we simply use the sum strategy to fuse the saliency parts.
-We choose the coefficients from two saliency parts in same row, as shown in Fig.\ref{fig:spartvalue}(a) and Fig.\ref{fig:spartvalue}(b).
-Fig.\ref{fig:spartvalue}(c) indicate the saliency part values in the same row and different columns.
+In this section, we will explain why we simply use the sum strategy to fuse the salient parts.
+We choose the coefficients from two salient parts in same row, as shown in Fig.\ref{fig:spartvalue}(a) and Fig.\ref{fig:spartvalue}(b).
+Fig.\ref{fig:spartvalue}(c) indicate the salient part values in the same row and different columns.

 In Fig.\ref{fig:spartvalue}(a) and Fig.\ref{fig:spartvalue}(b), the white line denotes the row which we choose in Fig.\ref{fig:spartvalue}(c).
-And in Fig.\ref{fig:spartvalue}(c), the blue line and orange line indicate the coefficients of infrared saliency part($I_{1\_s}$) and visible saliency part($I_{2\_s}$), respectively.
-From Fig.\ref{fig:spartvalue}(a) and Fig.\ref{fig:spartvalue}(b), in the first and second red boxes, the infrared saliency part contains more saliency features which means the coefficients of infrared saliency part are larger than visible saliency part in corresponding position and the values of visible saliency part are very small, as shown in Fig.\ref{fig:spartvalue}(c)(the position in $[50,100]$ and $[270,350]$).
-In the third red box, the visible saliency part contains more saliency features, which means the coefficients of visible saliency part are larger than infrared saliency part in corresponding position and the values of infrared saliency part are very small, as shown in Fig.\ref{fig:spartvalue}(c)(the position in $[400,500]$).
+And in Fig.\ref{fig:spartvalue}(c), the blue line and orange line indicate the coefficients of infrared salient part($I_{1\_s}$) and visible salient part($I_{2\_s}$), respectively.
+From Fig.\ref{fig:spartvalue}(a) and Fig.\ref{fig:spartvalue}(b), in the first and second red boxes, the infrared salient part contains more saliency features which means the coefficients of infrared saliency part are larger than visible salient part in corresponding position and the values of visible salient part are very small, as shown in Fig.\ref{fig:spartvalue}(c)(the position in $[50,100]$ and $[270,350]$).
+In the third red box, the visible salient part contains more salient features, which means the coefficients of visible salient part are larger than infrared salient part in corresponding position and the values of infrared saliency part are very small, as shown in Fig.\ref{fig:spartvalue}(c)(the position in $[400,500]$).

-The fused saliency part and the corresponding coefficients are shown in Fig.\ref{fig:fpartvalue}.
-Fig.\ref{fig:fpartvalue}(a) is the fused saliency part which uses sum strategy, and the red line in Fig.\ref{fig:fpartvalue}(b) indicates the coefficients of fused saliency part in the same row.
+The fused salient part and the corresponding coefficients are shown in Fig.\ref{fig:fpartvalue}.
+Fig.\ref{fig:fpartvalue}(a) is the fused salient part which uses sum strategy, and the red line in Fig.\ref{fig:fpartvalue}(b) indicates the coefficients of fused salient part in the same row.

-As we discussed in subsection 3.2, the saliency features from source images need to be contained in the fused image without loss.
-If we choose weight-average strategy, the saliency features will be reduced.
-And if we choose sum strategy to fuse saliency parts, the saliency features will be contained in fused saliency part without loss.
+As we discussed in subsection 3.2, the salient features from source images need to be contained in the fused image without loss.
+If we choose weight-average strategy, the salient features will be reduced.
+And if we choose sum strategy to fuse salient parts, the salient features will be contained in fused salient part without loss.
 Furthermore, the features will be increased by sum strategy, as shown in Fig.\ref{fig:fpartvalue}(b).